aljohn0422/webChord/README.md

 ----

 - All 48 chords in Chord Harmonica
-- Sound created by Web Audio API
+- Sound created with Web Audio API
-- Anyways, this is my first project ever.
+- Not the ultimate version, but hey, this is my first project ever.